If your long-term goal is to enjoy a comfortable retirement, the 401(k) plan is a great way to get there.

 Perks for older investors

-If you happen to be 50 or older, you’re entitled to make “catch-up” contributions by adding an additional $6,000 for a total contribution of $25,000 in 2019.
-The total maximum that can be tucked away in your 401(k) plan, including employer contributions and allocations of forfeiture, is $62,000, up from $61,000 in 2018.
+If you happen to be 50 or older, you’re entitled to make “catch-up” contributions by adding an additional $6,500 for a total contribution of $26,000 in 2020.
+The total maximum that can be tucked away in your 401(k) plan, including employer contributions and allocations of forfeiture, is $63,500 in 2020, or $6,500 more than the $57,000 max for everyone else.
 Forfeitures come from an account in which company contributions accumulate from departing employees who weren’t vested in the plan.

 401(k) plan limits